harrisonrunnels/insight-ops/README.md

 Uses the React Flow library to render the graph. https://reactflow.dev/learn

-Graph is represented as json in `frontend/src/graph.json`
+Graph is represented as json in `graph-explorer/src/graph.json`

-`cd frontend`
+`cd graph-explorer`
 `npm install`
 `npm run dev`